 - i.
 Promote the use of ICT in teaching and learning by having access to affordable, reliable, and secure digital infrastructure. - ii.
 Promote the use of digital resources, including e-learning platforms, mobile learning and interactive educational digital content. - iii.
-Foster digital literacy and skills among learners and prepare them to thrive in a technology-driven world. - iv.
-Utilise digital technologies to enhance assessment and feedback mechanisms that improve the overall quality of learners' evaluation. - v.
-Strengthen educators' and administrators' skills, knowledge and attitudes to incorporate digital tools effectively into teaching and administration practices. - vi.
-Promote the development and implementation of ICT-integrated curricula that equip learners with the necessary digital competencies. - vii.
-Promote research, innovation, entrepreneurship and partnership in digital education and training to keep pace with technological advancements and industry needs. - viii.
+Enhance communication between teachers, parents and the community to create a supportive learning environment for all learners, including children with special needs. - iv.
+Foster digital literacy and skills among learners and prepare them to thrive in a technology-driven world. - v.
+Utilise digital technologies to enhance assessment, evaluation and feedback mechanisms that improve the overall quality of learning. - vi.
+Strengthen educators' and administrators' skills, knowledge and attitudes to incorporate digital tools effectively into teaching and administration practices. - vii.
+Promote the development and implementation of ICTintegrated curricula that equip learners with the necessary digital competencies. - viii.
+Promote research, innovation, entrepreneurship and partnership in digital education and training to keep pace with technological advancements and industry needs. - ix.
 Promote the inclusive use of emerging technologies such as Artificial Intelligence (AI), Augmented Reality (AR) and Virtual Reality (VR), Robotics and Gamification in instructional practices and teaching delivery.